5 Ways to Breathe New Life into Your Book Writing Process

 Remember all those gremlin-like flaws that leaped out at you and laughed in your face when you read?
 The obvious comma splices, the flat characters?
 Now’s the time to tackle them.
 Consider what three elements would make the biggest difference for your book.
 Do you need to fix basic grammar?
 What if you ditched the main character for someone more flawed, more human, more interesting?
 Play a little, experimenting with what you think might work.

-4) Think outside the box.
+4) Think Outside the Writing Box

 If your story or book still feels lifeless, you’re going to have to dive deeper.
 Instead of “working” on your book or story, start playing.
 Use glue and magazines to create a storyboard or vision board for your idea, including quotes and images that capture the ideas, feelings, and images you want in your work.
 Did you find a perfect photo that captures how you want your character to look?
 A quote that could double as a tagline for the book?
 Great.
 Put it on your board.
 Hang it where you work to remind you what belongs in your book.
 Create a playlist to capture how you want your book to feel.
 Read parts of your book out loud.
 Where do you stumble?
 Where do you stand up straighter with pride?